Golden Light Sutra: In East Asia

-The sutra also gained esteem as a sutra for protecting the country in China, Korea and Japan, and often was read publicly to ward off threats.
-For example, its first reading in Japan was as a court ceremony during around 660 AD, when the Tang dynasty of China and Silla of Korea defeated the state of Baekje of Korea and were threatening Japan.
+The Golden Light Sutra ritual tradition also influenced Tendai Buddhist ritual culture in Japan.
+The first reading of the Golden Light in Japan was at a court ceremony during around 660 CE, when the Tang dynasty of China and Silla of Korea defeated the state of Baekje of Korea and were threatening Japan.
 In 741 Emperor Shōmu of Japan founded provincial monasteries for monks (国分寺) and nuns (国分尼寺) in each province.
 The official name of the monasteries was the Temple for Protection of the State by the Four Heavenly Kings Golden Light Sutra.
 The 20 monks who lived there recited the Sovereign Kings Golden Light Sutra on a fixed schedule to protect the country.
-As Buddhism evolved in Japan, the practice gradually fell out of use, and is no longer continued today.